ibm-cloud-docs/power-iaas/vpn-connections.md

     ibmcloud pi vpn-connection-peer-subnet-attach VPN_CONNECTION_ID --peer-subnet-cidr CIDR [--json]
     ```

-- To detach a peer subnet from a VPN connections, use the following command:
+- To detach a peer subnet from a VPN connection, use the following command:

     ```

     ibmcloud pi vpn-connection-peer-subnet-detach VPN_CONNECTION_ID --peer-subnet-cidr CIDR
     ```

-- To view the list of peer subnets attached to a specific VPN connection, use the following command:
+- To view the list of peer subnets that are attached to a specific VPN connection, use the following command:

     ```
     ibmcloud pi vpn-connection-peer-subnets VPN_CONNECTION_ID [--json]